Jawk 7.0.01

 Use -S or --sandbox to switch to the sandboxed tuple compiler and runtime:

-Sandbox mode disables system(), input and output redirection, command pipelines, and related runtime features that are intentionally unsafe in a restricted host environment.
+Sandbox mode disables system(), input and output redirection, command pipelines, @include source inclusion, and related features that are intentionally unsafe in a restricted host environment.

 See Also